HristoKolev/Newsgirl/server/src/Newsgirl.Server/RpcRequestHandler.md

 # Introduction

 This module exposes an HTTP endpoint for RPC for processing requests.

 # Parsing RPC requests

-* RPC request type is read from the url: `/rpc/PingRequest`.
+* RPC request type is read from the url: `/rpc/{RequestType}`.
+Example: `/rpc/PingRequest`.

-* The RPC request payload is read from the body of the HTTP request as JSON.
+* The RPC request payload and headers are read from the body of the HTTP request as JSON.
+Format: `{ payload: {...}, headers: {...} }`.
-* RPC request headers consists of all HTTP headers whose names start with `rpc-`.

 # Writing RPC responses

 * The RPC result is serialized in JSON format and written as the body of the response.

-* The RPC
+# Future considerations

+* Pool some objects like dictionaries to lower the GC pressure.